Looking for tips on how to extend the range and battery efficiency of your Tesla EV?

 5. Use Regenerative braking

-Whenever your Tesla is moving and you are not using the accelerator pedal, or you want to slow down and lift your foot off the accelerator pedal to slow down instead of using the brake pedal, the surplus charge generated goes back into the battery and helps maximise efficiency and extend the range.
+Whenever your Tesla is moving, and you are not using the accelerator pedal, or you want to slow down and lift your foot off the accelerator pedal to slow down instead of using the brake pedal, the surplus charge generated goes back into the battery.
+This saves battery and helps maximise efficiency and extend the range.

 Here’s how to use regenerative braking:

-I keep changing Acceleration and Steering Mode as I please depending on how much of efficiency I want from my M3LR. 😉
+I change Acceleration and Steering Mode depending on how much efficiency I want from my M3LR. 😉

 6. Switch on “Speed assist”